KaroBe/bachelorthesis-bioinspired-optimisation/README.md

 Firefly Algorithm (FA) - Discrete Firefly Algorithm [4]

+The thesis paper, implementation and test data are provided in this repo.

 ## Use

+Implememtation in ***Python 3***

 Code works with .tsp files with ```EDGE_WEIGHT_TYPE: EUC_2D``` (Weights are Euclidean distances in 2-D) and (immplicit) ```NODECOORDTYPE: TWOD_COORDS``` (Nodes are specified by coordinates in 2-D) for which .opt.tour file is provided.